'First They Came': The Poem of the Protests

-One of the most striking elements of the protests taking place around the country have been the signs—signs that warn, signs that rage, signs that joke, signs that manage, wittily, to do a little of each.
+One of the most striking elements of the protests taking place around the country this week have been the signs—signs that warn, signs that rage, signs that joke, signs that manage, wittily, to do a little of each.
 Whether scrolled on the sides of old Amazon boxes, or painted in primary colors on brand-new poster board, signs, as tools of protest, function as visual voices: Shared on Snapchat and Instagram and Facebook and Twitter, and captured by professional photographers who send their images to the wire services, they translate the hums of the throngs into language.
 On Saturday, and again on Sunday, as crowds gathered to protest President Donald Trump’s executive order restricting immigration from seven Muslim-majority countries, signs once again served as speech.
 Some of the most common read “NO BAN, NO WALL.”
 Some insisted that “IMMIGRANTS MAKE AMERICA GREAT.”
 Some noted that “JESUS WAS A REFUGEE.”

 Many others, however, quoted the words of a familiar poem—an idea coined by the Lutheran pastor and theologian, Martin Niemöller, in the years following World War II.
 “FIRST THEY CAME FOR THE MUSLIMS,” the signs start.
 They add a new ending to the well-worn lines: “AND WE SAID ‘NOT TODAY.’”